Aeroluna/LunaCoopMod/README.md

   - Bombardment ability now uses smart casting.
   - Bile Bombs now reveal a radius of 3 around them.

-Kinda stolen from CXL, should make Bile Launchers more effectively than just on infested maps.
+Idea stolen from CXL, should make Bile Launchers more effectively than just on infested maps.

 - Added Defilers.
   - Can use Dark Swarm for 100 energy.